Chapter 3: Retention & Engagement Engineering - The Economic Engine

 - Prompt: User is reminded to do it

 Goal: Reduce friction to zero.
 One click.
 SSO login.
 Instant value.
+BJ Fogg's Behavior Model states that behavior occurs when motivation, ability, and prompt converge at the same moment.

 3. Variable Reward

-The payoff that satisfies the user's need—with variability.
+The payoff that satisfies the user's need--with variability.

 - Rewards of the Tribe: Social validation, likes, comments